Key Tips for Keeping Your Dog Cool in the Summer:

 Protect Their Paws

 Hot pavement, sand, and other surfaces can severely burn your dog’s paws.
-Walk your dog on grass whenever possible, or think about investing in dog booties to protect their paws.
+Walk your dog on grass whenever possible, or consider investing in dog booties to protect their paws.
 Always test the ground temperature with your hand before letting your dog walk on it.

 Offer Frozen Treats